Cars Plan

 Have a Co-Signer

 If you have poor credit, request a family member or friend with a good credit score to co-sign your car lease.
-This provides undoubted reassurance to the leasing company that monthly payments will be submitted without delay.
+That provides undoubted reassurance to the leasing company that you will submit monthly payments without delay.
 Always remember that failing to pay puts the co-signer on the hook.

 How Does Leasing Affect Your Credit Score?

-Calculation of credit scores includes all the amount of money owed, and leases are included.
-Fortunately, a lease is considered an installment loan with a fixed repayment period, which is more favored compared to revolving credits.
+Calculation of credit scores includes all the amount of money owed, including leases.
+Fortunately, a lease is considered an installment loan with a fixed repayment period, better than revolving credits.

 As you continue making lease payments, your credit score improves since it lessens the amount owed.
 Whereas leasing can help rebuild your credit score over time, you will experience a slight dip in the score when you first take the lease.